-This flexible auto insurance plan is suitable for regular drivers, as well as those looking to protect their vehicles in storage.
+This flexible auto insurance plan is suitable for both regular and not-so-regular drivers, as well as those looking to protect their vehicles in storage.

 While some auto insurers believe in bundling as many useful benefits the average driver would need as possible into an all-rounded plan, Etiqa takes a different approach.

-Instead, the insurer simply includes only essential benefits in its base plans, and provides several other attractive and useful benefits as optional add-ons.
+Instead, the insurer simply includes only essential benefits in its base plans and provides several other attractive and useful benefits as optional add-ons, one of which even allows you save up to 30% in cash rebates yearly (more on that below).

 This way, drivers can customise their auto insurance plans to a greater degree than they might find at other insurers, helping them to control their premiums in the process.